Fixed and Market Pricing for Cloud Services: Model

 \section{Model}

-Consider a cloud computing system where jobs arrive sequentially according to a stationary stochastic process with independent interarrival time.
-Each job demands one instance and is associated with a distinct user.
-We will use the terms ``users'' and ``jobs'' interchangeably.
-The service time for each job is independently drawn according to an arbitrary distribution with the expected time of $1/\mu$.
-Jobs differ in their values for service and the waiting costs.
-There are two classes of jobs.
-Each job from class $i$ has the same value $v_i$ for job completion.
-Assume $v_1 > v_2$.
-The total arrival rate of potential jobs is $\lambda_1 + \lambda_2$.
-Each job is independently assigned class $i$ with probability $\lambda_i/(\lambda_1 + \lambda_2)$, hence the total arrival rate of potential jobs from class~$i$ in $\lambda_i$.
-Each job from class $i$ incurs a waiting cost per unit time which is an i.i.d. realization of a random variable $C_i$ with the cumulative distribution function (CDF) $F_i(c)$.
-The exact waiting cost of a job is its private information; however, the probability distributions $F_i$'s are common knowledge.
+Consider a cloud computing system where jobs arrive sequentially according to a stationary stochastic process with independent interarrival times.
+Each job demands one instance and is associated with a distinct agent; we will use the terms ``agents'' and ``jobs'' interchangeably.
+The system designs the pricing and scheduling mechanism, with the aim of maximizing revenue, while the jobs aim to maximize their expected payoff.

+The service time for each job is independently drawn according to an arbitrary distribution with the expected time of $1/\mu$, where we assume that the exact service time is unknown to anyone, including the job itself.
+Jobs differ in their values for service and their waiting costs.
+There are $n$ classes of jobs.
+Each job from class $i$ has the same value $v_i$ for job completion, and we assume $v_i > v_{i+1}$.
+The total arrival rate of potential jobs is $\lambda = \sum_i \lambda_i$.
+Each job is independently assigned class $i$ with probability $\lambda_i/\lambda$, hence the total arrival rate of potential jobs from class~$i$ is $\lambda_i$.
+Each job from class $i$ incurs a waiting cost per unit time which is an i.i.d. realization of a random variable $C_i$ with the cumulative distribution function (cdf) $F_i(c)$, where $f_i(c)$ is the corresponding probability density function (pdf) of $F_i(c).$ The class and exact waiting cost of a job is its private information; however, the class values $v_i$ and probability distributions $F_i$ are common knowledge.
 The random variable $C_i$'s are independent of each other.

-If a job from class $i$ with waiting cost $c$ pays a total price $m$ for using the instance and spends the total time $w$ in the system (the sum of the queuing time and the service time, referred to as the \textit{waiting time}) then its payoff is $v_i - cw - m$.
-A job wants to maximize its expected payoff from using an instance and competes to acquire an instance only if its expected payoff is nonnegative.
-Let $f_i(c)$ be the corresponding probability density function (pdf) of $F_i(c)$; $f_i(c)$ is assumed to be strictly positive for $c \in [0, \mu v_i]$\footnote{Since the expected service time of a job is $1/\mu$, jobs from class~$i$ with waiting cost greater than $\mu v_i$ will always balk, hence we restrict attention to range $[0, \mu v_i]$.}.
-Each job is infinitesimally small and cannot affect the system dynamics on its own.
+Jobs (agents) choose whether or not to enter the system, are \emph{Individually Rational} and risk neutral with respect to payments and benefits and hence aim to maximize their expected payoff.
+If a job from class $i$ with waiting cost $c$ pays an amount $m$ for using the instance and spends the total time $w$ in the system (the sum of the queuing time and the service time, referred to as the \textit{waiting time}), then the full price to the job is the sum of the direct payment and indirect waiting costs, $cw+m$, and then hence its payoff is $v_i - cw - m$.
+Jobs compete for system resources by submitting a ``bid'' to the system, where the information contained in the bid will depend on the mechanism design, and is some function of the job's value, $v_i$ and waiting cost $c_i$.